mephisto83/redquickbuilder/README.md

 The solution is abnoxiously large, at least for 1 dev.

 ### Something to know about the project
 The purpose of RedQuickBuilder isn't for continuously developing applications, but to jump start the app building process.
-Hopefully jump to as close to the end as possible.
+Hopefully, developers will be able to jump to as close to the end as possible.